Post: 9 Predictive Analytics Strategies for Talent Acquisition in 2026

 - What it does: Tags each hire with their source channel (job board, referral, direct application, recruiting agency, etc.), then correlates source with quality-of-hire scores, time-to-productivity, and retention at 12 months.

 - Data requirement: This model needs 12-24 months of post-hire performance data linked back to original candidate records.
-Most ATS systems store source data; the gap is connecting it to HRIS performance records systematically.
+Most ATS systems store source data; the gap is connecting it systematically to HRIS performance records.

 - Practical output: A source quality matrix updated quarterly gives recruiting leaders a defensible budget argument: spend more on channels that produce performers, less on channels that produce volume without quality.